Tilkesh171206/python-rock-paper-scissors-game-/README.md

   while True:
     global your_score, computer_score
-    print("if you want to quit the game type 'fuck'") print("if you want to know you score enter 'score'") com=random.choice(choose)
+    print("if you want to quit the game type 'exit'") print("if you want to know you score enter 'score'") com=random.choice(choose)
     me=input("choose one (rock = r , paper = p , scissor = s): ")